AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-return-frequency.md

 ## Notes {#section_5217B15C081141F9B430DB7D4D61AFE5}

 * This report does not record any first-time visitors, as there is no prior visit to compare against.
 * The date range in this report uses the time in which the visit occurred.
 For example, a visitor comes to your site in April, then comes back twice in the same day in October.
-Pulling a Return Frequency report for the month of October would show one visit under “longer than 1 month”, and one visit under "less than 1 day".
+Pulling a Return Frequency report for the month of October would show one visit under "longer than 1 month", and one visit under "less than 1 day".